scred47/pleezer/README.md

 ## Usage

-After launching **pleezer**, it will wait for a connection from another Deezer client.
+Once **pleezer** is launched, it will wait for a connection from another Deezer client.
 Here’s how to connect and use **pleezer** with your mobile device or other Deezer clients:

 1. **Open** the Deezer app on your mobile device or another Deezer client.
 2. **Tap** the loudspeaker icon, usually found in the bottom-left corner, to access the Audio Output section.
 3. **Select** **Deezer Connect** to view a list of available devices.
-4. **Choose** the device named with either the name you specified using the `-n` option or the default system host name.
+4. **Choose** the device named with either the name you specified using the `-n` option or the default system hostname.

 Your music will start playing on the selected device.